FelisbinoJose/curso-de-javaScript/README.md

-# curso-de-javaScript
+# Conteúdo aprendido

-Curso de JavaScript: aprendendo a programar - Alura - Vinicios Neves
+- Uso do console log
+  - fora do navegador